-Sector risks - Adobe Ireland procures facilities services, which include cleaning services.
+Sector risks - Adobe Australia procures facilities services, which include cleaning services.
 We are aware that cleaning services by their nature are recognised as a higher risk sector.
-However, the Adobe Group has conducted a risk assessment on our global cleaning services provider.
+However, the Adobe Group has conducted a risk assessment on our global cleaning services provider (who provides these services in Australia).
 Based on the supplier's own internal modern slavery policies and practices, our cleaning services provider is not categorized as high risk.
 The risk assessment is conducted periodically to verify the risk level.

-Product and services risks -Adobe Ireland procures Information Technology ("IT") products and services.
+Product and services risks -Adobe Australia procures Information Technology ("IT") products and services.
 Some IT products and services may be higher risk due to the way in which they are manufactured, such as by using lower skilled labour.
 Furthermore, due to the COVID-19 pandemic, working conditions in the manufacturing supply chain was identified as a salient risk through the HRIA.